 But be warned…

-These magnificent creatures aren’t for everyone after all, it’s safe to say that they aren’t always the “friendliest” towards strangers or other four-legged critters.
-This is why in this article we wanted to take a moment and discuss some of the pros and cons of owning a Borzoi so that if you are considering purchasing a Borzoi puppy, or better yet adopting a Borzoi rescue dog, you won’t find yourself regretting your decision six months from now.
+These magnificent creatures aren’t for everyone; it’s safe to say that they aren’t always the “friendliest” towards strangers or other four-legged critters.
+This is why, in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Borzoi so that if you are considering purchasing a Borzoi puppy or, better yet, adopting a Borzoi rescue dog, you won’t find yourself regretting your decision six months from now.

 So, without further ado, let’s dive right into it.